V-Sekai/cassie-data/README.md

 # Display the sketch from participant 9, done with the Armature system (1), of the shoe model (2)
 > python3 example_sketch_history.py 9 1 2

+# Display the curve network from participant 2, done with the Patch system (2), of the shoe model (2)
+> python3 example_sketch_graph.py 2 2 2
 ```

 Or launch the jupyter notebook `Example - sketch history with pythreejs.ipynb` *(NB: needs pythreejs to run)*.